Teleportation via maximally and non-maximally entangled mixed states: Conclusions

-We have further considered two more class of mixed states that are not maximally entangled (NMEMS).
-We have shown that the Werner derivative \cite{hiroshima} can act as an efficient quantum teleportation channel (with its average teleportation fidelity exceeding the classical bound of $2/3$) in certain ranges of parameter values.
-We have also obtained the conditions on the parameters for which the Werner derivative satisfies the criterion of nonlocality by violating the Bell-CHSH inequality.
-We then ask the question as to whether there exist other class of NMEMS that could outperform the Werner derivative as a teleportation resource.
-We answer this question in the affirmative by constructing a new non-maximally entangled mixed state which is a convex combination of a separable state and an entangled state.
-We have shown that this state does not violate the Bell-CHSH inequality.
-Further, our constructed state is shown to lead to a higher teleportation fidelity compared to the Werner derivative even for a range of parameter values where the latter violates the Bell-CHSH inequality.
-However, unlike the comparison for the two MEMS, the Werner derivate performs better than the state introduced by us for other values of mixedness.
-We conclude by noting that for mixed entangled states neither the magnitude of entanglement nor the violation of local inequalities may be good indicators of their ability to perform as quantum information processing resources such as teleportation compared to other states possessing the same degree of mixedness.
+We have further investigated the issue as to whether the nonlocal properites of quantum states, as characterized by the violation of local inequalities, have any bearing on the ability of mixed states to teleport efficiently \cite{popescu}.
+For MEMS states, our analysis shows that the Werner state satisfies the Bell-CHSH inequality and yet performs as a quantum teleportation channel in a certain range of parameter space.
+We then ask the specific question: is there any NMEMS state which does not violate the Bell-CHSH inequality but is still useful for teleportation ?
+In this context we first derive the conditions on the parameters for which the Werner derivative state \cite{hiroshima} satisfies the criterion of nonlocality by violating the Bell-CHSH inequality.
+We then show that our constructed new NMEMS state could perform as a quantum teleportation channel in spite of satisfying the Bell-CHSH inequality.
+Moreover, our constructed state yields a higher teleportation fidelity compared to the Werner derivative even for a range of parameter values where the latter violates the Bell-CHSH inequality.
+We conclude by noting that for both maximally and non-maximally entangled mixed states neither the magnitude of entanglement nor the violation of local inequalities may be good indicators of their ability to perform quantum information processing tasks such as teleportation.